 Q: How many carbs should I eat in a day?

 There’s a large range of healthful intakes.
 According to some experts, we need at least 130 grams of carbohydrates daily to maintain the energy requirements of the brain and central nervous system.
 And we require about 45 – 65% of total calories in the form of carbohydrates to allow for meeting our other nutrient needs since so many foods from nuts to oats contain carbs.
 If you ate 1600 calories daily, this turns out to be between 180 and 260 grams of carbohydrate over the course of your day.

 I rarely recommend counting carbohydrates except for people who have diabetes.
 And I don’t think that most people need to count macros, or calories or anything.
 Here’s some basic advice: Eat a variety of wholesome foods, and include fiber-rich foods at each meal and a protein-rich food at most meals.
 Here are 15 ways to eat healthfully without counting a thing.

 And for people with diabetes, I really do like the carb counting method of meal planning.
 Give these a read.
-And ask for a referral to an RDN who is also a certified diabetes educator (CDE).
+And ask for a referral to an RDN who is also a certified diabetes care and education specialist (CDCES).

 - Diabetes blood sugar basics